1. How will my previous degree apply toward my second bachelor’s degree?

 It depends on your needs.
 Taking a full-time course load (typically four–five classes a semester) will give you the quickest turnaround, in some cases allowing for completion in as little as three semesters.

 Faculty advisors know that you have a busy life and will help determine the optimal completion schedule for you, even if you take only one or two classes per semester.

 The first step is to submit a completed application form, including essay, and a $40 application fee.
+To begin the application, create your application account.
 You will need to submit an official transcript from each college or university attended, even if credit was not earned.

 If you have taken classes since graduation, you will also need to submit a School Official Recommendation Form completed by the Registrar’s Office at your most recently-attended institution.